TERMS AND CONDITIONS OF BUSINESS

 - take no further action in relation to the Customer or any Serviced Entity; or

 - utilise any assets of any Serviced Entity (or any assets held by it on behalf of the Customer) in or towards the satisfaction of any such demand.

 7.8 No liability shall attach to Fairway in respect of or in connection with:

-7.8.4 the use electronic communications and the internet to provide the Services.
+- the use of electronic communications and the internet to provide the Services.
 Email is transmitted via a public network and as a result is not secure and may be intercepted, lost, destroyed or delayed.
-None of Fairway, its Appointees or its Employees shall incur any liability for any breach of confidentiality, delay, interception, loss, failure, computer virus or data protection and shall be entitled to be indemnified against any resulting liability; or
+None of Fairway, the Fairway Appointees or the Fairway Employees shall incur any liability for any breach of confidentiality, delay, interception, loss, failure, computer virus or data protection and shall be entitled to be indemnified against any resulting liability; or

 7.9 The failure to provide any authentication or confirmation notified by Fairway to the Customer or agreed by Fairway with the Customer from time to time shall not invalidate any Proper Instructions or other instructions (whether given by telephone or electronic transmission or otherwise) and Fairway may act on these without enquiry.

 7.10 Fairway is authorised to take any steps which in its sole discretion it thinks fit to protect any business or assets of the Customer and to engage such advisers as it considers in its discretion appropriate and any expenses incurred as a result shall be borne by the Customer.
 Where a business or any interest therein is contained in the assets of the Customer, unless otherwise agreed in writing, Fairway shall not be bound or required to interfere in its management or conduct.